istio/istio.io/content/docs/setup/kubernetes/quick-start-gke-dm/index.md

 #### ServiceGraph

+If you enabled ServiceGraph during the installation,

 1. Set up a tunnel to ServiceGraph:

     {{< text bash >}}
     $ kubectl -n istio-system port-forward $(kubectl -n istio-system get pod -l app=servicegraph -o jsonpath='{.items[0].metadata.name}') 8088:8088 &
     {{< /text >}}

 1. You should see the Bookinfo service topology at

     {{< text plain >}}
     http://localhost:8088/dotviz